 LED strip lights behind monitors provide excellent bias lighting at low cost.
 Avoid positioning any light source directly in your field of view while gaming.
 Dimmable lights allow adjustment throughout the day as natural light changes.

-Temperature and Air Quality
+Gaming Room Temperature (20-24 C), Ventilation, and Air Quality

 Gaming equipment generates heat, and so do you during intense sessions.
 Managing temperature and air quality creates a more comfortable gaming environment.